GenericMappingTools/gmt/doc/rst/source/supplements/x2sys/x2sys_binlist.rst

     **-JY**\ *lon0*/37:04:17.166076/360, where *lon0* is the
     mid-longitude of the region.
 Requires **-D**, geographical data, and a global region (e.g., **-Rg** or **-Rd**).
-This option is useful for statistics related to trackline density but should not be used when preparing bin-index files for the x2sys track data bases.
+This option is useful for statistics related to track-line density but should not be used when preparing bin-index files for the x2sys track data bases.

 .. |Add_-V| unicode:: 0x20 .. just an invisible code